jumbleview/tspur/README.md

 ![TSPUR_EDIT](./images/tspur_edit.png)
 To edit existing record select record on the table, then by "Esc" go to the top menu and hit button "Edit".
 Edit form  apers o the screen, Record may be extended with one extra value.
 If there is need to add several extra values repeat the process several times.
 To add new record use button "Edit" and change key value.
 Edit form allows to change record content from visible to hidden and vice versa.

+### Delete
+Button propose to delete table record withcurrent active cell

 ### Save
-Modified content of hte table is saved on the disk
+Buton saves Modified content of tTe table on the disk

 ### Git
 ![TSPUR_GIT](./images/tspur_git.png)